instructure/canvas-lms/doc/api/sis_csv.md

 While the xlists.csv does not have any sticky fields, the sections.csv does have course_id as a sticky field.
-If the section's course_id is "sticky", the import will not cross list the section to another course unless it is run with the Override UI option on the sis import.
+If the section's course_id is "sticky", the import will not cross-list the section to another course unless it is run with the Override UI option on the sis import.

 Sample: